kiethohoai/html-css-a-z-jonas/README.md

 029 Building the Footer - Part 2

 ### 08 - Omnifood Project – Responsive Web Design

 002 How Media Queries Work'
 003 How to Select Breakpoints
-004 Responding to Small Laptops
+004 Responding to Small Laptops 8p
+005 Responding to Landscape Tablets